Azure-Samples/cosmos-db-design-patterns/preallocation/README.md

     2. Select **Data Explorer** in the left menu.
     3. Review the data in both  container, notice that the 'Reservation' documents is not used in the *HotelApp_containerWithPreallocation*, instead the reservation dates for a room are pre-allocated in a collection.

 4. Select option `2` to run the query with out any Preallocation.
-Provide a date in DD--MM-YYYY format.
+Provide a date in DD-MM-YYYY format.
 5. Select option `3` to run the same query using Preallocation.
-Provide a date in DD--MM-YYYY format.
+Provide a date in DD-MM-YYYY format.
 6. Compare the code for both Step# 4 and Step# 5.
 Notice that Pre-allocation allows for a much simpler design for queries and logic versus other approaches however it can come at the cost of a larger document in storage and memory given the pre-allocation of the data.

 ## Summary